ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 ## V. Queues
 -	Insertion are at the rear of the queue and removals are at the front.
 -	**Main operations:** enqueue, dequeue.
 Other: isEmpty(), peek(), size().
-- Ways to implement a Stack: Array, LinkedList.
+- Ways to implement a Queue: Array, LinkedList.
 - Applications: WaitList, Multi-Threading
 -	Each operation is O(1) , takes up O(n) space.